PR Pitching Tips for Technology Writer Steve Lohr at The New York Times

 44:54 – Lohr on the importance of corporate websites and using search.

 49:59 – Lohr talks about the intersection of media companies and technology companies.

-53:02 – Lohr on his and his colleagues’ comfort level with regards to sharing their opinions on blogs, and what makes a great corporate blog.
+53:02 – Lohr on his and his colleagues’ comfort level regarding sharing their opinions on blogs and what makes a great corporate blog.

 59:20 – End.